loczek/tl/docs/telemetry.md

 ## Push vs Pull

 - push doesn't require service discovery
+- push is the otlp standard
 - pull has health checks automatically
-- pull is the standard
+- pull is the industry standard?

 ## Links